thomas-sittler/jekyll-now/_posts/2017-08-04-authority.md

 [^clarif]: In this post, I use "checking for yourself", "thinking for yourself", "thinking and learning", etc., as a stand-in for anything that helps evaluate the truth-value of the "good argument" node in Yudkowsky's diagram.
 This could include gathering empirical evidence, checking arguments and proofs, as well as acquiring the skills necessary to do this.

 # Ain't nobody got time for arguments
 Suppose you were trying to decide which diet is best for your long-term health.
 The majority of experts believe that the Paleo diet is better than the Neo diet.
-To simplify, we can assume that either Paleo provides $V$ units more utility than Neo, or vice versa.
-The cost of research is $C$.
+To simplify, we can assume that either Paleo provides $$V$$ units more utility than Neo, or vice versa.
+The cost of research is $$C$$.
 If you conduct research, you act according to your conclusions, otherwise, you do what the experts recommend.
 We can calculate the expected value of research using this value of information diagram:

 ![](/images/authority.png)

-$EV(research)$ simplifies to $Vpq-Vkp+Vk-C$.
+$$EV(research)$$ simplifies to $$Vpq-Vkp+Vk-C$$.

 If we suppose that
 * the probability that the experts are correct is $$p	= 0.75$$